pyncz/tailwind-mask-image/README.md

 #### Direction `mask-dir`

 By default, the gradient is [directed](https://developer.mozilla.org/en-US/docs/Web/CSS/gradient/linear-gradient#values) to bottom.
-You can easily customize the direction with `mask-dir` utility, including arbitary values.
+You can easily customize the direction with `mask-dir` utility, including arbitrary values.

 ```html
 <div class="mask-linear mask-dir-to-t" />